-- the process for implementing harmonised allocation rules for long-term rights is on track: a "wish-list" is being finalised and its implementation prepared.
-In parallel with the ongoing extension of CASC.EU, a regional platform dedicated to allocating transmission rights and the integration of the current bilaterally managed borders to existing platforms is also progressing; - the implementation of the flow-based method has been postponed due to operational difficulties and the loop-flow issue, but progress is now expected following positive developments on loop flows within the CEE region at the end of 2012.8
+- the process for the implementation of harmonised allocation rules for long-term rights is on track: a "wish-list" is being finalised and its implementation prepared.
+In parallel to the on-going extension of CASC.EU, a regional platform dedicated to the allocation of transmission rights, the integration of the current bilaterally managed borders to existing platforms is also progressing; - the implementation of the flow-based method has been postponed due to operational difficulties and the loop-flow issue, but progress is now expected following positive developments on loop flows within the CEE region at the end of 20128.